Ventrosky/quill-letter-writing-rpg/README.md

 >Digital adaptation of the game **Quill - A letter-writing roleplaying game for a single player**, designed by *Scott Malthouse* and published by *Trollish Delver Games*.
 Support the game author by purchasing the PDF rules from DriveThruRPG.com

-It features all classes and scenarios from the base book.
+It features all classes and scenarios from the base book and the Love Letters supplement.
 I have included proofread and spellcheck functionalities by using the *nodehun* and *write-good* node packages.